hestiacp/hestia-quick-install/README.md

 ## Creating new apps

-The example that can be found should be enough to create a simpe Quick install app.
+The example that can be found should be enough to create a simple Quick install app.

 Please note currently installing via composer or archive is currently supported.